-Origins: On 23 November 2015, Facebook user Tom McClelland published the above-reproduced status update, reporting that the restaurant chain Buffalo Wild Wings banned guns on their premises and refused service to police officers.
-McClelland’s claim was shared tens of thousands of times in a week’s time:
+On 23 November 2015, a Facebook user published a Facebook status update reporting that the restaurant chain Buffalo Wild Wings banned guns on their premises and refused service to police officers.
+Within a week, the claim had been shared tens of thousands of times:

 The rumor prompted a flood of angry posts to the Facebook page of Buffalo Wild Wings, accusing the chain of ejecting armed police officers (despite any specific information suggesting the rumor was credible):

 Is this true?
 Did you actually kick out law enforcement officers that were on duty?
 Seriously the only people that is going to stop is the honest law abiding citizens.
 So that leaves your establishment full of gun toting thugs, with the law abiding citizens unable to defend themselves.
 WING STOP here I come.